spotDL/spotdlRedesign/docs/docs/python.md

   - Optional, needed only if:

-    - there is a need to expand on the purpose and functioning of the function
+    - There is a need to expand on the purpose and functioning of the function

-    - there are unique design choices to be documented
+    - There are unique design choices to be documented

-    - there are special behaviors to look out for
+    - There are special behaviors to look out for

-    - there is anything you the author, intend to convey to the user / other devs
+    - There is anything you the author, intend to convey to the user / other devs

-    - any variables or random, out-of-the blue formulas that need a little context
+    - Any variables or random, out-of-the blue formulas that need a little context

   - No specific format, omit this section if not required